rgm/read52/02-alan-j-perlis.md

     first think of tomorrow.
 85. Though the Chinese should adore APL, it's FORTRAN they put their money on.
-86. We kid ourselves if we think that the radio of procedure to data in an active data-base system can be made arbitrarily small or even kept small.
+86. We kid ourselves if we think that the ratio of procedure to data in an active data-base system can be made arbitrarily small or even kept small.
 87. We have the mini and the micro computer.
 In what semantic niche